pboesu/replication_candy_1991/README.md

 ```r
 renv::restore()
 ```
-Agree to installing the required packages when prompted.
+4. Agree to installing the required packages when prompted.
 Installing the packages to the project library before first time use may take up to 20 minutes depending on the end-user's internet connection and whether or not packages are installed from source.

-#### Running the model
+#### Running the models
 After setup, the analysis can be run to reproduce all figures and tables by sourcing the `R` scripts in sequence

 ```r